Decaf works as well as coffee

 Deca like coffee has caffeinated effects.
 The placebo effect is powerful, too.
 And in the case of decaffeinated coffee, it is particularly effective, researchers have shown, in alleviating withdrawal symptoms in heavy drinkers.

 We exchange the coffee for a decaf: and we look at the effect… This is our experience of the day with Mathilde Fontez, editor-in-chief of the scientific magazine To epsilon.
-Many of us are attached to our morning coffee… But we could also take decaffeinated.
+Many of us are attached to our morning coffee… But we might also take decaffeinated.

 franceinfo: Researchers have just shown that deca also works, like coffee?